DeenLennon/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 A function that prints numbers from 0 - 9
-A function that prints 10 times the numeral from 0 to 14 A function that draws a straight line on the terminal
+A function that prints 10 times the numeral from 0 to 14 A function that draws a straight line on the terminal A function that draws a diagonal line on the terminal